tarifi79/React/md-portflio/README.md

-# My React App
+# MD Portfolio.

-This is a React application that features a navigation bar with a moving underline on hover, a contact form that uses EmailJS to send emails, and a dark mode/light mode toggle feature.
+This is a React application that features a navigation bar with a moving underline on hover, a contact form that uses EmailJS to send emails.

 ## Features